JupiterOne/graph-sentinelone/docs/jupiterone-io/managed-integration-sentinelone.md

 ## Overview

-JupiterOne provides a managed integration with Example Provider.
-The integration connects directly to Example Provider APIs to obtain account metadata and analyze resource relationships.
-Customers authorize access by creating an API token in their target Example Provider account and providing that credential to JupiterOne.
+JupiterOne provides a managed integration with SentinelOne.
+The integration connects directly to SentinelOne APIs to obtain account metadata and analyze resource relationships.
+Customers authorize access by creating an API token in their target SentinelOne account and providing that credential to JupiterOne.

 ## Integration Instance Configuration

 The integration is triggered by an event containing the information for a specific integration instance.

+SentinelOne provides [Every API call requires authentication.
+The recommended authentication is API Token.
+If SSO or Two-Factor Authentication is mandatory for your username, you must use a Token.

+Generating an API Token from your account WebUI:

+1. In your Management Console, click Settings > USERS.
+2. Click your username.
+3. Click the edit button.
+4. In Edit User > API Token, click Generate.
+If you see Revoke and Regenerate, you already have a token.
+If you revoke or regenerate it, scripts that use that token will not work.
+There is no confirmation.
+Revoke removes the token authorization.
+Regenerate revokes the token and generates a new token.
+If you click Generate or Regenerate, a message shows the token string and the date that the token expires.
+5. Click DOWNLOAD. ][1]

-Example Provider provides [detailed instructions on creating an API token][1] within your Example Provider account.
+within your SentinelOne account.

 ## Entities